adepatie/vern-cli/README.md

 `vern create model <name>` - Should allow you to configure some stuff

 Models are pretty straight-forward and involve simply defining the objects that you are going to have in your project.
-For example, if you want to create a blogging application and require a blog model it would go something like this :
+For example, if you want to create a blogging application and require a blog model it would go something like this:

     var validator = require('validator');